You are here

 Quantity Theory of Money

-In the figure above, increasing the money supply by 100% i.e. from 1000 to 2000, the price level also has increased from by 100% i.e. from 2 to 4 (Panel A).
-At the same time, the value of money (1/P) decreased by 100% i.e. from 0.5 to 0.25 as shown in the panel B. Similar situation has occurred when the money supply is doubled from 2000 to 4000.
+In the figure above, increasing the money supply by 100% i.e. from 1000 to 2000, the price level also has increased by 100% i.e. from 2 to 4 (Panel A).
+At the same time, the value of money (1/P) decreased by 100% i.e. from 0.5 to 0.25 as shown in panel B. A similar situation has occurred when the money supply is doubled from 2000 to 4000.
 Hence, the figure shows the

 direct and proportionate relationship between money supply and price level, but inverse and proportionate relationship between money supply and value of money.